AdamP1592/Muscle_Sim/DataStructuresDocs.md

 **Functions:**

 *ScrollingMap.push(key, value)*
 - This is the core function of the ScrollingMap.
 When you push a key->value pair to the map and it's below maxSize, it's a normal set() function of a map.
-However, when the number of entries is equal to the maximum allowed number of entries, the map deletes the first key placed in the map.
+- When the number of entries is equal to the maximum allowed number of entries, the map deletes the first key placed in the map.
+- If the map already contains the key, it does not effect the size of the map, and just updates the value.

 *ScrollingMap.replace(key, value)*
 - Replaces the value of a given key so long as the key exists